alteryx/promote-r-client/README.md

 ```

 ### <a name="testing"></a>Test Data
 It is a good practice to test the `model.predict` function as part of the deployment script to make sure it successfully produces an output.
-Once deployed, the `data` being input into the `model.predict` function will always be in the form of an R [data frame](https://stat.ethz.ch/R-manual/R-devel/library/base/html/data.frame.html).
+Once deployed, the `data` argument passed to the `model.predict` function will always be in the form of an R [data frame](https://stat.ethz.ch/R-manual/R-devel/library/base/html/data.frame.html).
 The incoming JSON will be converted to a data frame using the `fromJSON()` method available from either [jsonlite](https://cran.r-project.org/web/packages/jsonlite/jsonlite.pdf) or [rjson](https://cran.r-project.org/web/packages/rjson/rjson.pdf).
 Which library is used can be configured in the advanced model management section of the Promote App.

 **Example:**
 ```r